 Andy Samberg (Junior), Katie Crown (Orphan Tulip), Kelsey Grammer (Hunter), Anton Starkman (Nate Gardner), Ty Burrell (Henry Gardner), Jennifer Aniston (Sarah Gardner), Stephen Kramer Glickman (Pigeon Toady), Keegan-Michael Key (Alpha Wolf), Jordan Peele (Beta Wolf), Danny Trejo (Jasper)

-Mainstream-released animation has become a soulless experience for me in the last couple of years, having used to enjoy it for the most part – I am looking at you Blue Sky Studios and Illumination as particularly guilty offenders.
-It has become so formulaic, so lacking in creativity and so bent to playing to the single digit age-groups that I refuse pay good money to go and see it any more (for the most part) and will wait until a download copy becomes available.
+Mainstream-released animation has become a soulless experience for me in the last couple of years, I always having enjoyed it for the most part – I am looking at you Blue Sky Studios and Illumination as particularly guilty offenders.
+It has become so formulaic, so lacking in creativity and so bent to pandering to the single digit age-groups that I refuse pay good money to go and see it any more (for the most part) and will usually wait until a download copy becomes available.
 That said, every so often one of these films ends up surprising one.
 Storks did zero for me in any of the pre-publicity but it was a film that proved rather enjoyable when I eventually sat down to watch.

 Storks plays on the myth of storks being the ones that deliver babies as a polite means of parents avoiding discussing sex with children.
 The idea is an old one but appears to have been popularised by the Hans Christian Andersen fairytale The Storks (1839).
 This is a modern telling so we get a more topical story about an evil corporate head who has refashioned baby-delivery into a parcel shipping service.
 Unlike the traditional function that the idea of babies delivered by stork has offered – an alternative to sex – it is assumed here that we live in a peculiar contemporary world where storks delivering babies is a perfectly acceptable method that sits alongside standard sexual reproduction.